 In this phase, the client and their therapist review treatment progress and decide which other areas of trauma the person wants to work on.

 The treatment process of EMDR begins like most others, with the therapist gathering information and building a therapeutic rapport with the client.
-Mentally examining a person’s trauma to help them cope with it happens in other therapies as well.
+Mentally examining a person’s trauma to help them cope with it also happens in other therapies.
 However, stimulated eye movement therapy makes EMDR different from other types of therapy.
-The movement of the eyes while imagining the image of the trauma makes the process unique.
+The movement of the eyes while imagining the trauma image makes the process unique.

 EMDR and Addiction

 Many people with substance use disorders have a history of trauma or a diagnosis of PTSD.
 When EMDR is used to treat clients with substance use disorders, they usually have a dual diagnosis of PTSD or another mental health condition.